Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $2.99

 Funny Food Games for Toddlers is a collection of games.
-The games have an educational premise to also help your toddler learn.
-There is a matching game to help memory, learning what different foods are called, shapes, puzzles, and even some light logic games.
-All in all, it has 17 different games, ten educational concepts, and you can play the game offline.
-It does come with ads but you can buy the full version to get rid of them.
-Some reviewers have commented that it’s a bit simple for older toddlers, but everyone is different so it’s worth a shot.
+The games have an educational premise also to help your toddler learn.
+There is a matching game to support memory, knowing what different foods are called, shapes, puzzles, and even some light logic games.
+It has 17 other games and ten educational concepts; you can play the game offline.
+It does come with ads, but you can buy the full version to eliminate them.
+Some reviewers have commented that it’s a bit simple for older toddlers, but everyone is different, so it’s worth a shot.
 This one is also free via Google Play Pass if you use it.

 GunjanApps Studio